Rockhopper penguin: Appearance

-Subspecies
+Species

-What separates rockhopper penguins into subspecies is their breeding location and reproductive behaviors.
-The differences in mating signals between the southern subspecies (E. chrysocome) and the northern subspecies (E. moseleyi) appear to have evolved rapidly, making these behavioral changes sufficient to isolate the two taxa.
+What separates rockhopper penguins into species is their breeding location and reproductive behaviors.
+The differences in mating signals between the two southern species and the northern species (E. moseleyi) appear to have evolved rapidly, making these behavioral changes sufficient to isolate the two taxa.

-Southern rockhopper penguins are split into two subspecies and they are defined by their location of reproduction.
-The subspecies E. c. filholi (eastern) is known to reproduce in the sub-Antarctic around the Prince Edward Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island and Campbell, Auckland and Antipodes Islands.
-The subspecies E. c. chrysocome, which may be referred to the true southern subspecies, reproduces at offshore islands in southern Chile, Argentina and at the Falkland Islands.
-The Falkland Islands are known to have one of the largest populations of southern rockhopper penguins.
+Southern rockhopper penguins are now split into two species and they are defined by their location of reproduction.
+The species E. filholi (eastern) is known to reproduce in the sub-Antarctic around the Prince Edward Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island and Campbell, Auckland and Antipodes Islands.
+The species E. chrysocome reproduces at offshore islands in southern Chile, Argentina and at the Falkland Islands.
+The Falkland Islands are known to have one of the largest populations of western rockhopper penguins.

-The species or subspecies in the group are:
+The species in the group are: